Anti-racism at Aurora Theatre Company

 IN OUR LOBBY

-- Our Theatre For Everyone statement, posted in our lobby, our programs, and on our website, is intended to encourage a culture free from microaggressions in our lobby, theatre, and online, so that everyone feels welcome in our space.
+- Our Theatre For Everyone statement, posted in our lobby and on our website, is intended to encourage a culture free from microaggressions in our lobby, theatre, and online so that everyone feels welcome in our space.

-- We will create clear guidelines for front-of-house staff for responding to microaggressions, racist behavior, and questions about our policies.
+- We have created clear guidelines for front-of-house staff for responding to microaggressions, racist behavior, and questions about our policies, and we will continue to update and revise these guidelines based on new learning and information.

 - We will continue the conversation begun and act on the discoveries made in our in-person and virtual Welcome To Our Space?: Town Halls On Audience Interactions, exploring what theatres can do to discourage microaggressions, including microaggressions among our audience members.